 A half-mile exists between the unloading point for six bulls & the bullring where they will fight in the afternoon.
 What better way to get there than run through the city?
 Six steers follow the bulls & can be used to get them back on track.
 Most streets are narrow, so it’s rare a bull would turn around mid-run but it can happen.
 Barricades line the entire route (hence the Spanish term for the event, encierro).
 What begins as an initial uphill climb weaves past the town hall, takes a sharp right turn on Calle Estafeta & then it’s a straight shot to the bullring.

 The run itself occurs every morning at 08:00 during the entire week.
-An initial firecracker lets runners waiting further ahead that the first bull has left the corral.
+An initial firecracker lets runners waiting further ahead know that the first bull has left the corral.
 A second firecracker sounds when the last bull has left.
 One thing I never realized is how fast the run can be… after all, the distance is short & bulls can run pretty fast.
 Normally the whole event lasts for only three minutes, but on my second trip I saw one of the shortest ever: less than two minutes!